PhilipAB/vsc-mock-backend/README.md

 Added cors policy for vscode.
 Modified models and project structure.
 Added profile route.
 Slightly modified services.

+### Commit 19 - C19

+Added course routes.
+It is now possible to retrieve courses by id and update their star/hidden property.

 ## Known Issues

 A set of all known issues in this project.